Emily Dickinson, the Mysterious Poet of Massachusetts

-Imagine a person who is super talented but so incredibly shy that she almost never leaves her home.
-She loves plants and flowers, wears white dresses, and won’t answer the door when visitors come to her home.
+Imagine a person who is greatly talented but so incredibly shy that she almost never leaves her home.
+She loves plants and flowers, wears white dresses, and won’t answer the door when visitors arrive.

-Emily Dickinson was a true mystery to the people in her hometown, Amherst, Massachusetts.
+Emily Dickinson was a mystery to the people in her hometown of Amherst, Massachusetts.
 Most people did not know that she was a great writer who wrote hundreds and hundreds of poems.
-These were published after her death and today people realize that she had a remarkable gift for writing which she kept mostly hidden during her lifetime.
+These were published after her death and today people realize that she had a remarkable gift for writing, which she kept mostly hidden during her lifetime.